wfeller/parental/readme.md

 # Parental

-Parental is a Laravel package, inspired by Tighten and Caleb Porzio, that brings STI (Single Table Inheritance) capabilities to Eloquent.
+Parental is a Laravel package, forked from [calebporzio/parental](https://github.com/calebporzio/parental), that brings STI (Single Table Inheritance) capabilities to Eloquent.

 ### What is single table inheritance (STI)?